About This Drug

-- Do not eat grapefruit or drink grapefruit juice while taking this medicine.
+- Avoid grapefruit or grapefruit juice while taking this medicine.
 Grapefruit and grapefruit juice may raise the levels of erlotinib in your body.
 This could make side effects worse.

-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are known drug interactions with erlotinib.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.
+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with erlotinib.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

 - Drugs that treat heartburn and stomach upset such Maalox®, Mylanta®, Protonix®, Nexium®, Prilosec®, Pepcid®, Tagamet®, and Zantac® may lower the effect of your cancer treatment if taken with erlotinib.
 Call your doctor to find out what drug you may take with erlotinib to help with heartburn or stomach upset.